ricbencar/shallow-water-waves/README.md

 **Usage:**
 Run the compiled executable (`shallow-water-waves_gui.exe`).
 A window will appear where you can input the `Hm0`, `m0`, `d`, and `Beach slope m` values in the respective text fields and click "Compute" to see the results.
 The report will also be saved to `report.txt` in the same directory as the executable.

-## Utility Script: m0_calculator.py

-For convenience, a Python script `m0_calculator.py` is included.
-This utility can be used to estimate the free-surface variance ($m_0$) if it is not known directly.
-The script uses a more comprehensive physical model, considering wave shoaling and breaking (based on Thornton & Guza, 1983) to derive $m_0$ from offshore wave parameters like peak period and wave height.
-It serves as a useful pre-processing tool to generate the necessary $m_0$ input for the main C++ applications.

 ## References